 How Do You Prepare for the Court Hearing?

-Receiving a subpoena is your opportunity to hold the at-fault driver accountable and potentially influence the case outcome.
+Receiving a subpoena for car accident is your opportunity to hold the at-fault driver accountable and potentially influence the case outcome.
 Let’s look at how to make the most of your testimony.

 Refresh your memory about the accident details, including the date, time, location, weather conditions, and any specific observations you have about the other driver’s behavior (speeding, erratic driving, etc.).